Paris to Loire Valley Castle Tours

 -

-Travel from Paris to the Loire Valley in a comfortable, air-conditioned coach and explore two of its most stunning castles.
+Travel from Paris to the Loire Valley in a comfortable, air-conditioned coach and explore two of its most stunning castles—Chambord and Chenonceau.

 -

-Visit Chambord Castle, a Renaissance masterpiece known for its grand architecture and the double-helix staircase linked to Leonardo da Vinci.
+Start with a visit to Chambord Castle, a Renaissance masterpiece famed for its grand architecture and the da Vinci-inspired double-helix staircase.

 -

-Enjoy free time in the charming town of Blois, where you can explore at your own pace or grab a meal at a local bistro.
+Next, enjoy free time in the charming town of Blois to explore at your own pace or enjoy a meal at a local bistro.

 -